JediWombat/diceroller/README.md

 ### v0.4.2.1
 Minor UI update to macro display.
 Got rid of the entry widget in favour of a label, and allowed the macros to line-wrap.
 Longer macros are perfectly readable now.
 Work has begun on the log functionality, but that checkbox doesn't do anything yet.

+###v0.5-beta
+Roll logging option is now available and working.
+Needs some text wrangling and tidy up, but it's working.

 ## Completed features: